Zinc-30/notes/interesting recent papers.md

 ### meta-learning

 ----
-#### ["Some Considerations on Learning to Explore via Meta-Reinforcement Learning"](https://openreview.net/forum?id=Skk3Jm96W) Stadie, Yang, Houthooft, Chen, Duan, Wu, Abbeel, Sutskever
-  `E-MAML` `E-RL^2`
->	"We introduce two new algorithms: E-MAML and E-RL2, which are derived by reformulating the underlying meta-learning objective to account for the impact of initial sampling on future (post-meta-updated) returns."
->	"Meta RL agent must not learn how to master the environments it is given, but rather it must learn how to learn so that it can quickly train at test time."
-  - `video` <https://youtu.be/16UUb4HF0fo?t=54m56s> (Golikov) `in russian`
+#### ["Evolved Policy Gradients"](https://arxiv.org/abs/1802.04821) Houthooft, Chen, Isola, Stadie, Wolski, Ho, Abbeel
+  `learning loss function`
+>	"Method evolves a differentiable loss function, such that an agent, which optimizes its policy to minimize this loss, will achieve high rewards.
+The loss is parametrized via temporal convolutions over the agent’s experience.
+Because this loss is highly flexible in its ability to take into account the agent’s history, it enables fast task learning and eliminates the need for reward shaping at test time.
+At test time, the learner optimizes only its learned loss function, and requires no explicit reward signal."
+>	"Method is capable of learning a loss function over thousands of sequential environmental actions.
+Crucially, this learned loss is both highly adaptive (allowing for quicker learning of new tasks) and highly instructive (sometimes eliminating the need for environmental rewards at test time)."
+>	"Our loss’ instructive nature – which allows it to operate at test time without environmental rewards – is interesting and desirable.
+This instructive nature can be understood as the loss function’s internalization of the reward structures it has previously encountered under the training task distribution.
+We see this internalization as a step toward learning intrinsic motivation.
+A good intrinsically motivated agent would successfully infer useful actions in new situations by using heuristics it developed over its entire lifetime.
+This ability is likely required to achieve truly intelligent agents."
+>	"In addition to internalizing environment rewards, learned loss could, in principle, have several other positive effects.
+For example, by examining the agent’s history, the loss could incentivize desirable extended behaviors, such as exploration.
+Further, the loss could perform a form of system identification, inferring environment parameters and adapting how it guides the agent as a function of these parameters (e.g., by adjusting the effective learning rate of the agent)."

 ----
 #### ["Continuous Adaptation via Meta-Learning in Nonstationary and Competitive Environments"](https://arxiv.org/abs/1710.03641) Al-Shedivat, Bansal, Burda, Sutskever, Mordatch, Abbeel
-  `continual learning`
+  `continual learning` `learning initialization algorithm`
 >	"extending Model-Agnostic Meta-Learning to the case of dynamically changing tasks"
   - <https://sites.google.com/view/adaptation-via-metalearning> (demo)
   - `video` <https://facebook.com/nipsfoundation/videos/1554594181298482/> (30:38) (Abbeel)

+#### ["Some Considerations on Learning to Explore via Meta-Reinforcement Learning"](https://openreview.net/forum?id=Skk3Jm96W) Stadie, Yang, Houthooft, Chen, Duan, Wu, Abbeel, Sutskever
+  `E-MAML` `E-RL^2` `learning initialization algorithm`
+>	"We introduce two new algorithms: E-MAML and E-RL2, which are derived by reformulating the underlying meta-learning objective to account for the impact of initial sampling on future (post-meta-updated) returns."
+>	"Meta RL agent must not learn how to master the environments it is given, but rather it must learn how to learn so that it can quickly train at test time."
+>	"Due to RL^2’s policy-gradient-based optimization procedure, it does not directly optimize the final policy performance nor exhibit exploration.
+In E-RL^2 the rewards for episodes sampled early in the learning process are deliberately set to zero to drive exploratory behavior."
+  - `video` <https://youtu.be/16UUb4HF0fo?t=54m56s> (Golikov) `in russian`

 #### ["Meta-Learning and Universality: Deep Representations and Gradient Descent can Approximate any Learning Algorithm"](https://arxiv.org/abs/1710.11622) Finn, Levine
-  `MAML`
+  `MAML` `learning initialization algorithm`
 >	"It is particularly important to develop meta-learning algorithms that can generalize well from a manageable number of training tasks, in the sense that it can perform well on new tasks sampled from the same distribution.
 One idea is to restrict the set of algorithms expressible by the parameterized model.
 At one extreme we have methods such as RL^2, TCML and one-shot imitation learning, which use generic recurrent architectures and are, in theory, capable of approximating any algorithm that can run on a Turing machine.
 At the other extreme, we have methods that merely tune hyperparameters over a set of training tasks.
 There are many possibilities between these two extremes.
 MAML restricts the underlying algorithm to be policy gradient and only meta-learn an initial set of parameters."
   - `video` <https://facebook.com/nipsfoundation/videos/1554594181298482/> (20:04) (Abbeel)

 #### ["Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks"](https://arxiv.org/abs/1703.03400) Finn, Abbeel, Levine
-  `MAML`
+  `MAML` `learning initialization algorithm`
 >	"Tasks are sampled and a policy gradient update is computed for each task with respect to a fixed initial set of parameters.
 Subsequently, a meta update is performed where a gradient step is taken that moves the initial parameter in a direction that would have maximally benefited the average return over all of the sub-updates."
 >	"Unlike prior methods, the MAML learner’s weights are updated using the gradient, rather than a learned update rule.
 Our method does not introduce any additional parameters into the learning process and does not require a particular learner model architecture."
 >	"MAML finds a shared parameter θ such that for a given task, one gradient step on θ using the training set will yield a model with good predictions on the test set.
 Then, a meta-gradient update is performed from the test error through the one gradient step in the training set, to update θ."